frymimori/c-plus-plus-randomizer/README.md

 }
 ```

-The function `randomizerA()` initializes randomization and ouputs a random integer.
+The function `randomizer::A()` initializes randomization and ouputs a random integer.

 The return value `b` is an `unsigned short` defined as a random integer between `0` and `65535`.

-The function `randomizerB()` uses 2 seed values to output a random integer.
+The function `randomizer::B()` uses 2 seed values to output a random integer.

 The first argument variable `a` is an `unsigned long` defined as the first seed for randomization.